CCMS-UCSD/GNPSDocumentation/docs/qemistree.md

 Follow the steps below to generate the files:

 a.
-Follow the documentation for [Feature-Based Molecular Networking using MZmine2](https://ccms-ucsd.github.io/GNPSDocumentation/featurebasedmolecularnetworking-with-mzmine2/) to generate an aligned feature list for your LC-MS/MS data and export the necessary mgf and csv files for FBMN in GNPS.
+Follow the documentation for [Feature-Based Molecular Networking using MZmine2](https://ccms-ucsd.github.io/GNPSDocumentation/featurebasedmolecularnetworking-with-mzmine2/) to generate an aligned feature list for your LC-MS/MS data and export the necessary mgf and csv files for FBMN in GNPS.\
 b.
-While still in MZmine2, select your aligned feature list, then click on the tab for Feature list methods and select Export/Import, followed by Export for SIRIUS.
+While still in MZmine2, select your aligned feature list, then click on the tab for Feature list methods and select Export/Import, followed by Export for SIRIUS.\
 c.
 Choose the Mass list that you used to generate your feature list, and specify a path and Filename for your SIRIUS file.
-Click OK.
+Click OK.\
 d.
-Go to GNPS server and run an [FBMN](https://gnps.ucsd.edu/ProteoSAFe/index.jsp?params=%7B%22workflow%22:%22FEATURE-BASED-MOLECULAR-NETWORKING%22,%22library_on_server%22:%22d.speclibs;%22%7D) job using the GNPS quant csv, GNPS mgf (both generated in step a, above) and [ReDU](https://mwang87.github.io/ReDU-MS2-Documentation/HowtoContribute/) metadata file
+Go to GNPS server and run an [FBMN](https://gnps.ucsd.edu/ProteoSAFe/index.jsp?params=%7B%22workflow%22:%22FEATURE-BASED-MOLECULAR-NETWORKING%22,%22library_on_server%22:%22d.speclibs;%22%7D) job using the GNPS quant csv, GNPS mgf (both generated in step a, above) and [ReDU](https://mwang87.github.io/ReDU-MS2-Documentation/HowtoContribute/) metadata file\
 e.
-Once completed, go to the status page and click on the button Download qiime2 Emperor qzv
+Once completed, go to the status page and click on the button Download qiime2 Emperor qzv\
 f.
 In the downloaded folder, go to `qiime2_output` for the files `qiime2_table.qza` and `qiime2_metadata.tsv` and to `DB_result` for the tsv file within.

 **STEP 2: Running a Qemistree job**

 a.
-Go to the [Proteomics2](https://proteomics2.ucsd.edu/ProteoSAFe/index.jsp) server and select the QEMISTREE from the dropdown menu called workflow
+Go to the [Proteomics2](https://proteomics2.ucsd.edu/ProteoSAFe/index.jsp) server and select the QEMISTREE from the dropdown menu called workflow\

-In the input section add the following files:
+b.
+In the input section add the following files:\

-i.
-SIRIUS file for the Spectrum files ii. qiime2_table for quant_table iii. qiime2_metadata for metadata_table iv.
-DB_result file for library_identifications
+1. SIRIUS file for the Spectrum files\
+2. qiime2_table for quant_table\
+3. qiime2_metadata for metadata_table\
+4. DB_result file for library_identifications\

 Under the header, Advanced options select the instrument type (orbitrap or Q-tof).
 If you are signed in to the server the email address will auto-populate.
 If not, add your email address and click on submit.
 The runtime depends on the number of features in your dataset -- a typical dataset (few thousand features) will take a few hours.